 There are several versions related with the origin of Lord Ganesha.
 The most popular version mentions that Lord Shiva and Goddess Parvati were leading a peaceful married life on mount Kailash.
 Parvati had nothing much to do throughout the day.
-Lord Shiva, along with his divine bull Nandi and host of ghosts, remained mostly immersed in deep meditation.
+Lord Shiva, along with his divine bull Nandiand host of ghosts, remained mostly immersed in deep meditation.
 Parvati in order to come out of boredom wanted someone to keep her company.
 She began to call upon Lord Vishnu to grant her a son.
 Vishnu soon granted her wish and Parvati gave birth to a beautiful boy child whom she named Ganesha.

-Deva (Saturn), who was the brother of Parvati.
+Goddess Parvati was so pleased at his birth and so proud of his beauty that she invited all the Gods and Goddesses to come to Kailash and admire him.
+All the celestial beings came and blessed the boy except Lord Shani Deva, who was the brother of Parvati.
 This was because Shani was cursed by his wife and the impact of the curse was that as soon as he looked at someone that person was instantly reduced to ashes.
 Lord Shani was reluctant to see his nephew but Parvati was so elated that she pleaded him to at least give one look.
 After much pestering and deference to her wish, Lord Shani hesitantly cast his eyes on the baby.

 As soon as Shani Deva saw the noble child, the head of Ganesha flew off.
 Lord Brahma, who was present at this time, comforted Parvati and said that if the head of the first creature that was found would be cut off and transplanted on the neck of Ganesha, he would regain life.
 Lord Vishnu went in search of creature and in the process found an elephant dozing on a riverbank.
 He immediately cut off its head and came back.
 Thus when the elephant head was transplanted on the child's neck, Ganesha regained back his life and took his present form.

 Vahana of Lord Ganesha

 Lord Vinayaka or Ganesha is generally depicted as riding or being attended by a shrew, mouse or rat.
 In the Mudgala Purana, it is described that the Lord has 8 incarnations.
 He is accompanied by a mouse in 5 incarnations.
-In the incarnation of Vakratunda, his vahana is a lion; as Vikata, he is accompanied by a peacock; and in the incarnation of Vighnaraja, Lord Ganesha has the divine serpent Shesha as his noble vahana.
+In the incarnation of Vakratunda, his vahana is a lion; as Vikata, he is accompanied by a peacock; and in the incarnation of Vighnaraja, Lord Ganesha has the divine serpent Sesha as his noble vahana.

 According to the Ganesha Purana, he has 4 incarnations, namely Mohotkata, Mayuresvara, Dhumraketu and Gajanana.
 Mohotkata is accompanied by a lion, Mayuresvara has a peacock, Dhumraketu incarnation includes a horse, and the incarnation of Gajanana rides a mouse.
 In the depictions of Lord Ganesha in Jainism, he is shown with as various vahanas like peacock, ram, tortoise, elephant and mouse.